-ZONING DISTRICTS R1, R2 and R5: represent properties with estimated imperviousness of 2,940 square feet and are assessed one ERU.
+ZONING DISTRICTS R1, R2 and R5: Assessed one ERU based on estimated imperviousness of 2,940 sq. ft.

-ZONING DISTRICTS RA and RLD represent properties with estimated imperviousness that is two times the base ERU of 2,940 sq. ft. and are assessed one (1) ERU x 2.
+ZONING DISTRICTS RA and RLD: Assessed one ERU x 2 based on estimated imperviousness that is two times the base ERU of 2,940 sq. ft.

 ►The total square feet of imperviousness DIVIDED BY

 ►base ERU of 2,940 square feet MULTIPLIED BY